 - Parkinson’s Disease.
 This group serves both caregivers and care receivers.
-It offers support, education and resources for participants at all stages of this challenging condition.
+It offers support, education, and resources for participants at all stages of this challenging condition.
 Meets twice a month on the first and third Wednesdays, 10:00 a.m.–11:20 p.m. at The Gathering Place, except for the months of July and August.

-- Caregivers Support Group Caregivers are described as selfless, tolerant, resilient, loyal and kind.
+- Caregivers Support Group.
+Caregivers are described as selfless, tolerant, resilient, loyal, and kind.
 It’s also been quipped that caregiving is a 36 hour day.
-Those who provide care know that is can be stressful and frustrating, can lead to depression and may put the caregiver at risk for emotional and physical illness.
-This group will be co-facilitated by Karen Shectman and Nancy Keadey and will meet twice a month on the first and third Wednesdays from 3:00 p.m. -4:30 p.m. at the Fearrington Cares Center.
-The meetings will offer participants an opportunity to share experiences, vent, find support and comfort and learn about additional resources in Fearrington and the larger community.
+Those who provide care know that it can be stressful and frustrating, can lead to depression, and may put the caregiver at risk for emotional and physical illness.
+This group is co-facilitated by Karen Shectman and Fred Shectman and will meet twice a month on the first and third Wednesdays from 12:30-2:00 p.m. at the Fearrington Cares Center.
+The meetings will offer participants an opportunity to share experiences, vent, find support and comfort, and learn about additional resources in Fearrington and the larger community.

 - Alcoholics Anonymous.
 Closed Meetings on Mondays, 10:00 a.m. at the Fearrington Cares Center.
 Fearrington Cares sponsors a closed AA meeting each Wednesday that the Center is open.
 Alcoholics Anonymous (commonly referred to as AA) is perhaps the most widely known program related to overcoming an addiction or chemical dependency.
 For decades, AA meetings have helped countless men and women overcome their dependence upon alcohol and begin (or continue) their pursuit of lifelong recovery.
 Please come if this type of support may be helpful to you.